open-aviation/tangram/docs/configuration.md

 You can create this file from the template provided in the repository (`.env.example`)

-- `LOG_DIR` is the directory where logs will be stored.
-It defaults to `/tmp/tangram`, but you can change it to any directory you prefer.
-- The installation scripts should be aware of the `HTTP_PROXY` and `HTTPS_PROXY` environment variables, which are used to configure the proxy settings for the tools that require internet access.

-- `JET1090_CONFIG` is the path to the `jet1090` configuration file.
-It defaults to `config_jet1090.toml`, but you can change it to any file you prefer.
 - `JET1090_URL` is the URL where the `jet1090` service will be available.
 It defaults to `http://jet1090:8080`, but you can change it to any URL you prefer.
-- `REDIS_URL` is the URL where the Redis service will be available.
-It defaults to `redis://redis:6379`, but you can change it to any URL you prefer.

 !!! warning